 a) In accordance with Charity Commission guidance at CC16b, a statement listing assets and liabilities is required in receipts and payments accounts (in place of a balance sheet required for accruals accounts).
 However, no asset valuations are required, and given that the trust assets were acquired many years ago, such information cannot be obtained at a cost commensurate with the benefit to the users of the accounts.
 The trustees do not consider the cost of obtaining a valuation is justified by the usefulness of the information to the users of the accounts.

 9. Related Party Transactions

-a) There have been no related party transactions during the period ended 31 December 2020.
+- a) There have been no related party transactions during the period ended 31 December 2021. - b) Similarly there were no related party transactions during the period ended 31 December 2020.